AI in Insurance Industry Claims Enables Smart Processes

 AI insurance claims technology is no longer a futuristic concept; it is already reshaping the industry across multiple sectors.
 Some real-world applications of AI in the insurance sector include:

-Automated Claim Filing – Lemonade:
+Automated Claim Filing – Lemonade

 Lemonade’s AI assistant, Maya, allows customers to file claims in under a minute.
 Maya verifies claims using behavioral data and past interactions, automatically approving and paying claims within seconds for simpler cases.